 For reasons of reliability, security and speed, your wired connection is your primary connection to the network.
 A 20ft Ethernet cable may work, but we highly recommend waiting until your living arrangements have been made to purchase an Ethernet cable.
-Ethernet cables with various lengths are available for purchase at the UCSD Bookstore.
+Ethernet cables with various lengths are available for purchase at the UC San Diego Bookstore.

 We are also working on providing wireless connectivity in the residence halls as an alternative network connection for the common areas.
 As an alternative network connection, wireless should not be used as your primary connectio

 In order to protect both your computer and the university's network, make sure you have taken the following steps before you bring your computer on campus:

 You may be unable to register for a network connection if you do not secure and update your computer.
 Also, your network connection will be blocked for missing critical updates or if your computer is harming the network.

 We strongly recommend against using Norton AntiVirus, McAfee AntiVirus, and their internet security software, as it may cause your computer to block network access.
 See our information on recommended AntiVirus software.